minio/directpv/README.md

 ## Unsupported versions
 * Versions `v1.x`, `v2.x` and `v3.x` of DirectCSI/DirectPV are marked end-of-life and unsupported.
-* DirectPV version `v4.0.x` entered maintenance mode on Jan 01, 2025.
+* DirectPV version `v4.0.x` entered into maintenance mode on Jan 01, 2025.
+* DirectPV version `v4.1.x` entered into maintenance mode on Jan 01, 2026.

 ## License
 DirectPV is released under GNU AGPLv3 license.
 Refer the [LICENSE document](https://github.com/minio/directpv/blob/master/LICENSE) for a complete copy of the license.